Student Work Policy

 The PA does not offer advanced placement or credit for experiential learning for any course in the Upper Division.
 The program does not accept transfer credits from other Professional Physician Assistant Programs for Upper Division courses.
 Academic Policy (See attached Division of Allied Health Sciences’ Graduate Admission, Retention, and Graduation Policies)

 Any student who fails to meet the minimum performance standards will be recommended for academic action by the department chair in the form of probation, suspension, or dismissal.
 The director of Academic Services or his/her designee will review departmental recommendations at the end of each semester and forward the findings to the associate dean for action.
 Students will be notified in writing if adverse actions are warranted.

-Master of Physician Assistant Studies earning a semester GPA less than 3.00 will be placed on probation.
+Master of Physician Assistant tudents earning a semester grade point average (GPA) less than 3.00 will be placed on probation.

 A final grade of D or F in any Master of Physician Assistant Studies course.